 Why Do Airline Prices Change So Much?

-It can be quite frustrating when trying to buy plane tickets to find low fares only to see them vanish overnight.
+It can be quite frustrating when trying to buy plane tickets to find low airfares only to see them vanish overnight.
+It seems like these prices shift on any given day of the week with no warning.
 Ticket prices can fluctuate by hundreds of dollars from day to day, and predicting the change can seem virtually impossible, leaving many consumers to simply buy whatever ticket they need at the time.
-There is a logic to these changes, however, although so many factors go into determining the shifts that it can be difficult to predict when the lowest fares will be available.
+There is a logic to these changes in flight prices, however, although so many factors go into determining the shifts that it can be difficult to predict when the lowest fares will be available.

 Last-Minute Tickets